 Have a look at our buying guide to see what features you should pay particular attention to, to give you the best value for your money.

 Durability and Comfort

-For the best possible experience with your riding mower you need to consider how well it works to how long it lasts and to how comfortable it is.
-A lot of mowers have different types of seats: some have high one, some have seats with lower backs and some are roomy.
-Try the chair out when deciding on one because, trust us, there is no point to getting a ride-on lawn mower that is so uncomfortable you don’t actually want to use it.
+For the best possible experience with your riding mower, you need to consider how well it works how long it lasts, and how comfortable it is.
+A lot of mowers have different types of seats: some have high ones, some have seats with lower backs and some are roomy.
+Try the chair out when deciding on one because trust us, there is no point in getting a ride-on lawnmower that is so uncomfortable you don’t actually want to use it.

-As a rule of thumb riding lawn mowers do better on level, even surfaces with thin grass, but of course this isn’t always possible.
-Usually there are slopes, the grass has thicker patches here and there and there isn’t much space to maneuver.
-So, take note: thicker grass will need a mower with at least four blades; if you have sloped hills and inclines then look for a mower with a smaller deck as this will allow for better maneuverability and will be easier to control, and if you are mowing in small spaces with very little room to turn then consider a ride-on with zero turn technology.
+As a rule of thumb riding lawn mowers do better on level, even surfaces with thin grass, but of course, this isn’t always possible.
+Usually, there are slopes, the grass has thicker patches here and there and there isn’t much space to maneuver.
+So, take note: thicker grass will need a mower with at least four blades; if you have sloped hills and inclines then look for a mower with a smaller deck as this will allow for better maneuverability and will be easier to control, and if you are moving in small spaces with very little room to turn then consider a ride-on with zero-turn technology.

 Exactly like a car, riding lawn mowers have different transmissions – manual, automatic and hydrostatic.
 Manual and automatic are self-explanatory: manual needs gears to be changed manually and automatic is controlled with a gas pedal.
 Hydrostatic however is a bit different – it works more like an automatic but it uses fluid instead of a belt to transfer the power.
 Just like different transmissions in cars appeal to different people it’s the same when deciding on how you want to ‘drive’ your mower.
 But we can tell you that automatic and hydrostatic are the most popular, with automatic being easier and hydrostatic giving a smoother ride.